sguzunov/docs/docs/glue42-concepts/05_windows/02_workspaces/01_overview/overview.md

 You should consider the following technical limitations when using the `@glue42/workspaces-ui-react` library:

-- Due to the mechanism used for rendering Glue42 Windows, when running under Windows 10 a single color must always be transparent.
-The color is specified in the [`stickywindows.json`](../../../../assets/configuration/stickywindows.json) system configuration file (see also [Glue42 Windows](../../../../developers/configuration/glue42-windows/index.html)) and shouldn't be used individually or in a gradient as it will always be rendered as fully transparent.
-- For the previous reason the popups must not have shadows or any transparency if they are positioned over any of the apps in the Workspace.
+- Unless you set the `"rendererTransparencyMode"` property in the [`stickywindows.json`](../../../../assets/configuration/stickywindows.json) configuration file of [**Glue42 Enterprise**](https://glue42.com/enterprise/) to `"Transparent"` (usable on Windows 8+), any popups you may use must not have shadows or transparency.
+If `"rendererTransparencyMode"` is set to any other value, the shadow or the transparency will blend with the color specified in the `"rendererTransparencyKeyColor"` property which will result in an undesirable visual effect.
+Also, the color specified in `"rendererTransparencyKeyColor"` shouldn't be used individually or in a gradient, because it will always be rendered as transparent.
+For more details, see the [Developers > Configuration > Glue42 Windows](../../../../developers/configuration/glue42-windows/index.html#glue42_window_properties-renderer_transparency_mode) section.
 - To ensure full compatibility with Windows 7 and Windows 10, you must use the `<WorkspacePopup />` component or the `useWorkspacePopup()` and `useWorkspaceWindowClicked()` hooks for your custom popups (except for any custom system popups where this is already handled internally).
 - The Frame doesn't have a Glue42 Window object ([`glue.windows.my()`](../../../../reference/glue/latest/windows/index.html#API-my) returns `undefined`) and the [`getMyFrame()`](../../../../reference/glue/latest/workspaces/index.html#API-getMyFrame) method can't be used in the Frame (see [Using Glue42 APIs in the Frame](#extending_workspaces-using_glue42_apis_in_the_frame)).
 - Refs to the custom components passed to the `<Workspaces />` component shouldn't be used in any parent component of `<Workspaces />` because the children of `<Workspaces />` aren't immediately rendered and therefore these refs won't work as expected.